maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 for too: more regular updates, a better structure for our wiki and an easier way for users to contribute.

-We are also working on a web interface to our packages, which should hopefully make it easier to explore our software ecosystem.

 Readers not familiar with this `Maemo Leste Playground thread
 <https://talk.maemo.org/showthread.php?t=101089&page=5>`_ might like to take a
 peek at some of the work our community has been doing to make various programs